DavesCodeMusings/raspberry-cobbler/docs/phase7.md

 Run the `mdev -s` command to update with the new configuration or restart the Pi.

 ## Re-testing SSH for the admin user
 We should be able to log in via SSH now as a non-root user.
+Once logged in, try `su -` to elevate to root privileges.

 ## Disallowing root over SSH
 Now that we can log in as a non-root user, we can disable SSH for root.
 This is a fairly common security enhancement and allowing root logins over SSH is rare.